topmello/topmello.github.io/handover/support.md

    alembic upgrade head
    ```
 6. Define ORM models in the `app/models.py` to interact with the new table accordingly.

+Note: Please avoid running alembic revision on the production database.
+Instead, create the migration locally and apply it to the production database.

 ## How to backup and restore the database